biometryhub/rss-symposium-website/content/programme.md

 <tr class="out budgets 1collapsed collapse" aria-expanded="false" style="height: 0px;">
     <td colspan="3">
-        Reading slowly McIntyre's original paper highlights the reasons for slow adoption of the ranked set sampling in agriculture and environment field practice and suggests ways of engaging biology researchers in a dialogue leading to a mutually productive extension of the RSS practice.
+        Reading slowly McIntyre's original paper [Australian Journal of Agricultural Research, 3:385-390, 1952] highlights the reasons for slow adoption of the ranked set sampling in agriculture and environment field practice and suggests ways of engaging biology researchers in a dialogue leading to a mutually productive extension of the RSS practice.
 </td></tr>